pietrorampini/UpdateChecker/CUSTOMIZATION.md

 checker.setSuccessfulChecksRequired(1);
 checker.start();
 ```
-Set the checks successful necessary to show the Notice.
-Default is 5.
+Set the notification or dialog icon